-Ukraine reports more Russian drone attacks
+Moscow says Ukrainian rocket strike kills 63 Russian troops

 In the Dnipropetrovsk region, a missile was also destroyed, according to Reznichenko.
 He said that energy infrastructure in the region was being targeted.

-Ukraine’s Air Force Command reported Monday that 39 Iranian-made exploding Shahed drones were shot down overnight, as well as two Russian-made Orlan drones and a X-59 missile across Ukraine.
+Ukraine’s Air Force Command reported Monday that 39 Iranian-made exploding Shahed drones were shot down overnight, as well as two Russian-made Orlan drones and a X-59 missile.

 A blistering New Year’s Eve assault killed at least four civilians across the country, Ukrainian authorities reported, and wounded dozens.
 The fourth victim, a 46-year-old resident of Kyiv, died in a hospital on Monday morning, Klitschko said.